davrot/pytutorial/matlab/6/README.md

 a3 = onefold'*onefold;
 ```

-As a second example we consider the following program: It defines two vectors with $x$- and $y$-coordinates, performs a translation of these coordinates and finally a rotation.
+As a second example we consider the following program: It defines two vectors with $x$ - and $y$ -coordinates, performs a translation of these coordinates and finally a rotation.

 ```matlab
 %%% Example: before vectorizing